Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Mario and else articles that don't contain oddities for the most part, are sometimes more personal, and overall too small to be one webpage

-Note that I will be disinclined to put games that are less than five to tenish years old on this list.
-It’s nothing against new stuff, I just need marinate in the experience, consider how I feel about it years later, consider its impact, etc as I highlight the main points I like.
+Note: I will be disinclined to put games that are less than five to tenish years old on this list.
+It’s nothing against new stuff, I just need to reflect years later, consider its impact, etc as I highlight the main points I like.

 Official* box art.